Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

-This section provides a self-contained introduction to (modified) Kneser-Ney smoothing \cite{kneser1995, ChenGoodmanLMSmoothing:1996}.
+This section provides a self-contained introduction to (modified) Kneser-Ney smoothing \parencite{kneser1995, ChenGoodmanLMSmoothing:1996}.
 Our main purpose is to provide the reader with all necessary details required to reproduce our \AV method.
-For a more in-depth discussion of probabilistic and language modeling aspects, as well as for comparisons with other smoothing algorithms, we refer the reader to the original references \cite{kneser1995, chen1999}.
+For a more in-depth discussion of probabilistic and language modeling aspects, as well as for comparisons with other smoothing algorithms, we refer the reader to the original references \parencite{kneser1995, ChenGoodmanLMSmoothing:1996}.